silky/chrisdone-homepage/posts/haskell-lang.markdown

 entries, or the GHC manual.
 A home page shouldn't cater to Haskellers, it should cater to would-be Haskellers.

+Naysayers for an attractive home page say things like “we don't want superficial people joining the community” (as if they could just learn Haskell on a whim!), but forget that people live insular lives.
+There are millions of people out there who've never heard of Haskell.
+If a random web user stumbles upon it and is taken by the look of it, what are they going to do with it?
+Share it.
+How did you first hear of Haskell?
+I was told about it by a friend.

 To decide on the kinds of things I want to see on a landing page when I first look at a language I'm unfamiliar with I ask a bunch of common questions.
 I've condensed them all in the user stories section.